List of tallest buildings in Baltimore: Cityscape

+Map of tallest buildings

+The map below shows the location of buildings taller than 200 ft (61 m) in Baltimore.
+Each marker is numbered by the building's height rank, and colored by the decade of its completion.

 Tallest buildings

-This list ranks Baltimore skyscrapers that stand at least 220 ft tall, based on standard height measurement.
+This list ranks completed buildings in Baltimore that stand at least 200 ft (61 m) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
-An equal sign (=) following a rank indicates the same height between two or more buildings.
-The "Year" column indicates the year in which a building was completed.
+The "Year" column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.